-- God cannot be locked or kept in gold temples and palaces made by men - God is the Master of all creation.
-The whole universe is his temple. - Our temples and churches should be devout, quiet, simple and inviting to prayer, not necessarily palaces and luxurious buildings - God is found in the depths of the human heart, specially the simple, the poor and humble people - Jesus did go to the Temple of Jerusalem at certain times and prescribed festivals but most of the time, he prayed and preached outside the Temple - Jesus found God his Father mainly among the poor, the illiterate, the sick, the children, the simple, the hungry and sinners - The Shepherds had to go to a cave and stable, to find Jesus - The Magi could not find Jesus in the Palace of King Herod, but in a simple dwelling, sort of a hut in Bethlehem. - The best temples God has made for Himself are the humble, loving hearts of men and women - By shunning the poor and the needy, we shun God - God, WHEREVER WORSIPPED, has to be worshipped in spirit and in truth, not precisely in this or that temple.
+- God cannot be locked or kept in golden temples and palaces made by men - God is the Master of all creation.
+The whole universe is his temple. - Our temples and churches should be devout, quiet, simple and inviting to prayer, not necessarily palaces and luxurious buildings - God is found in the depths of the human heart, specially the simple, and the poor and humble people - Jesus did go to the Temple of Jerusalem at certain times and prescribed festivals but most of the time, he prayed and preached outside the Temple - Jesus found God his Father mainly among the poor, the illiterate, the sick, the children, the simple, the hungry and sinners - The Shepherds had to go to a cave and stable, to find Jesus - The Magi could not find Jesus in the Palace of King Herod, nor in the temple of Jerusalem, but in a simple dwelling in Bethlehem. - The best temples God has made for Himself are the humble, loving hearts of men and women - By shunning the poor and the needy, we shun God - God has to be worshipped in spirit and in truth, not precisely in this or that temple.

-TEXTS ON PRAYING AND WORSHIPPING GOD NOT NECESSARILY IN THE TEMPLE BUT ELSEWHERE.
+NEW TESTAMENT TEXTS ON PRAYING AND WORSHIPPING GOD NOT NECESSARILY IN THE TEMPLE BUT EVERYWEHRE.

-Mt 2/12 The Magi found Jesus neither in the Temple nor in the palace of Herod.
+- Mt 2/12 The Magi found Jesus neither in the Temple nor in the palace of Herod. - Mt 3/12 John the Baptist preached to the people not in the temple, but in the desert - Mt 4/11 Jesus spends 40 days in the desert fasting and praying preparing himself for his public ministry - Mt Chp.5, 6, & 7 The Greatest Teachings of Jesus "The Sermon of the Mount" were given to us in the open fields but on a Mount. " - Mt 6/5-6 When you want to pray shut yourself in your room and pray alone before your Heavenly Father. - Mt 9/35-38 Jesus keeps preaching through towns and villages

-Mt 3/12 John the Baptist preached to the people not in the temple, but in the desert Mt 4/11 Jesus spends 40 days in the desert fasting and praying preparing himself for his public ministry Mt Chp.5, 6, & 7 The Greatest Teachings of Jesus were given to us in the open • fields, on a Mount.
-"Sermon of the Mount" Mt 6/5-6 When you want to pray, shut yourself in your room and pray alone before your Heavenly Father.
-Mt 9/35-38 Jesus keeps preaching through towns and villages Mt 17/1-13 Jesus goes to a high mountain to transfigure himself and show his glory to his disciples.
-Mt 24/12 Jesus predicts the destruction of the temple Mt 25/31-46 To serve others is to serve God (Last Judgment) Mt 26/36-46 Jesus prays in the Garden of Gethsemane Mk 1/3539 Jesus prays in lonely places Mk 3/12 Jesus preaches on the bank of the Lake Mk 3/13-15 Jesus prays for a whole night on a hill Mk 6/45-47 After the multiplication of bread and fish, he goes to pray all alone on a hill Mk 7/6-8 We have to honor God with our hearts, not with our lips Lk 1/46-53 Canticle of our Lady, God cares for the down trodden and the hungry Lk 2/8-20 The Shepherds find Jesus in a cave and in a stable Lk 9/1-6 Jesus sends his disciples to preach to the poor and sick.
+Mt 17/1-13 Jesus goes to a high mountain to transfigure himself and show his glory to his disciples.
+Mt 24/12 Jesus predicts the destruction of the temple Mt 25/31-46 To serve others is to serve God (Last Judgment) Mt 26/36-46 Jesus prays in the Garden of Gethsemane Mk 1/3539 Jesus prays in lonely places Mk 3/12 Jesus preaches on the bank of the Lake Mk 3/13-15 Jesus prays for a whole night on a hill Mk 6/45-47 After the multiplication of bread and fish, Jesus pray all alone on a hill Mk 7/6-8 We have to honor God with our hearts, not with our lips Lk 1/46-53 Canticle of our Lady, God cares for the down trodden and the hungry Lk 2/8-20 The Shepherds find Jesus in a cave and in a stable Lk 9/1-6 Jesus sends his disciples out to the whole world to preach to the poor and sick.
 Jn 2/13-17 Jesus drives away the merchants from the Temple.
-The Temple is a place of prayer, not of making business or money.
-Jn 4/19-26 Jesus at the Well.
-God has to be for worshipped not necessarily in this or that temple, but in spirit and in truth.
-Jn 17/1-26 Jesus prays and institutes the Eucharist in the upper room not in the Temple of Jerusalem.
+The Temple is a House of prayer, not of business